IvanJosipovic/KubernetesCRDModelGen/README.md

 ## What is this?

-This project contains components which allow generation of C# Classes/Assemblies from Kubernetes Custom Resource Definitions.
+This project contains components which allow generation of C# Classes/Assemblies from Kubernetes Custom Resource Definitions

 - KubernetesCRDModelGen
   - Custom Resource Definition to C# Class/Assembly Generator